PPulis/css/README.md

 - `Ex4-Todo` – Todo App (Part 1): list UI with property binding, interpolation, and control flow
 - `Ex5-Show-Hide-Image` – Conditional rendering and events to toggle an image with dynamic styling
 - `Ex6-Two-Way-Data-Binding` – Manual two-way effect using event binding + interpolation (no ngModel)
+ - `Ex7-Pipes` – Using Angular built-in and custom pipes for data transformation
+ - `Ex8-Nested-Components` – Parent/child components, pipes, and event communication
+ - `Ex9-Online-Supermarket` – Shopping cart UI with item components, pipes, and event handling
+ - `Ex10-ToDo-With-NC` – Advanced ToDo app with standalone components, custom pipes, and best practices
+ - `Ex11-HttpClient-Requests` – Fetching and displaying user data from an external API using Angular HTTP client

 All projects target Angular 20.3.x and use standalone APIs.